-- Receive feedback from debugger when external power supply is needed for target - Supports target supply voltages from 1.2V to 5.5V - Protection circuitries are added to the probe drivers to guard from power surges from the target - VDD and VPP voltage monitors protect against overvoltage conditions/all lines have over-current protection - Programming/debugging pins are physically isolated until voltage is determined to be safe for connection, programmable resistor value, and direction (pull-up, pull-down, or nonexistent). - Controlled programming speed provides flexibility to overcome target board design issues - · CE and RoHS compliant conforms to industry standards
+- Receive feedback from debugger when external power supply is needed for target. - Supports target supply voltages from 1.2V to 5.5V. - · Safely power up to 1A with an optional 9V DC power supply. - Protection circuitries are added to the probe drivers to guard from power surges from the target. - VDD and VPP voltage monitors protect against overvoltage conditions/all lines have over-current protection. - Programming/debugging pins are physically isolated until voltage is determined to be safe for connection, programmable resistor value, and direction (pull-up, pull-down, or nonexistent). - Controlled programming speed provides flexibility to overcome target board design issues. - CE and RoHS compliant conforms to industry standards.

-1.4 MPLAB PICKIT 4 IN-CIRCUIT DEBUGGER COMPONENTS
+1.4 MPLAB ICD 4 IN-CIRCUIT DEBUGGER COMPONENTS

-The components of the MPLAB PICkit 4 In-Circuit Debugger system are:
+The components of the MPLAB ICD 4 In-Circuit Debugger system are: